-Bowdoin College believes that exposure to and engagement with a culturally diverse and increasingly interconnected world is critical to a liberal arts education in the 21st century.
+Bowdoin College believes that exposure to an increasingly interconnected world is critical to a liberal arts education in the 21st century.
 It is part of the Offer of the College, which asserts that our students will "be at home in all lands and ages" and will "carry the keys of the world's library" with them.
-Students have the opportunity for profound cross-cultural dialogue and discovery through academic coursework on campus and abroad, through internationally related events on campus -- and through their own research, service learning, community service, and activism around the globe.
+Students have the opportunity to reflect upon their own citizenship and its broader meaning through profound cross-cultural dialogue and discovery, rooted in academic coursework on campus and abroad, research, internships, and service learning.

 More than half of Bowdoin students choose to study abroad as part of their undergraduate degree.
 Learn more about how off campus study can impact a Bowdoin undergraduate degree.
 Read more »